 A clown makes noise to get a reaction.

-Musician or clown?
+Musician or clown.

 Some guitarists play like dancers.
 Their technique serves the music, it moves, it breathes, it feels alive, it connects.
 Others play like circus performers.
 You’re impressed by the tricks, but you don’t feel anything.
 Here’s the difference.
 A dancer moves with the music.
 A circus act moves to show off.
 It’s two different jobs.
 Clarity always comes first.
 So be clear with yourself.
 Are you a musician or a circus clown?
 Be clear and be honest.
 Comment musician or clown.